Skip to main content

 A non-psychiatric practice might not know that certain psychotropics blunt ketamine's effects, or that some psychotropics may work better than others when paired with ketamine to maximize a patient’s response.

 Ketamine isn’t a standalone cure.
 Rather, it’s most effective when combined with psychotherapy and follow-up care.
-Our team at Palo Alto Mind Body:
+The team at Palo Alto Mind Body:

 Non-psychiatric providers typically provide ketamine using a model of simple, symptom-focused treatment, not wrap-around, longitudinal mental health care.